NTCoding/prod-domain-biz-arch-building-blocks/README.md

 <img src="resources/capbilities-rule-entities.jpg" width="450" />

-A subdomain exposes one or more domain capabilities which are leveraged by product features or internal business workflows (subdomain to subdomain interactions).
+A domain exposes one or more domain capabilities which are leveraged by product features or internal business workflows (subdomain to subdomain interactions).

 A domain capability can be an information provider and/or a service provider.
 Information providers supply domain-related information and service providers enable business transactions, processes, and workflows to be initiated.